 I used an Interrail pass for the first time for part of my Euro trip in 2015, and taking advantage of Europe’s excellent train network was amazing!
 Interrail might be a little bit more expensive than buses, but it’s without a doubt the most comfortable way to travel around Europe.
 Trains in Europe are fast (many countries have high-speed trains), reliable and enjoyable.
 If you dislike bus travel, you should look into buying a Eurail pass, which starts at €46 for a 1-country pass and €192 for a Global Pass (valid in 30 countries!) – which is actually a steal.

 The cheapest option is of course Couchsurfing.
-But it can be difficult to find a couch or spare bedroom in Europe, especially during the summer months, when hosts get swamped with hundreds of requests, especially in popular destinations such as Berlin, Prague, London and Paris.
+But it can be difficult to find a couch or spare bedroom in Europe, especially during the summer months when hosts get swamped with hundreds of requests – especially in popular destinations such as Berlin, Prague, London and Paris.
 Make sure to send a personalized request instead of just copying and pasting a general request – as a couchsurfing host myself I can tell you that hosts despise those.
-When I request a couch, I always read through the host’s profile and find something to connect with which I then can refer to in my request.
+When I request a couch, I always read through the host’s profile and find something to connect with them on which I then can refer to in my request.

 The next best thing to couchsurfing is paying for a room in somebody’s home – that way, you’ll help them cover their costs, but you still get to benefit from all the things that make couchsurfing so awesome: a local host who is happy to share his/her house with strangers, and they usually offer to take you out, or at least give you off-the-tourist-path recommendations for their favorite bars, restaurants and things to do.